FAQs

 Q: Why doesn't KLF have stricter eligibility requirements?
 How are you preventing people from cheating the system?

 A: We believe that the overwhelming majority of people requesting and receiving KLF services need them.
 Since clients can call directly for food assistance on a monthly basis, or utilize our Mobile Food Initiative, there is little benefit to "cheating".
-At the end of the day, feeding local people is our primary concern and where we spend our energy.
-Our practices allow us to assist the working-poor who don't qualify for SNAP benefits and other people who aren't consistently able to put nutritious food on the table.
+At the end of the day, alleviating hunger in our community is our primary concern and where we spend our energy.
+In Kalamazoo County, over 26% of families earn too much to qualify for governmental assistance, but do not earn enough to meet the basic cost of living for the area.
+Our practices allow us to support those who don't qualify for SNAP benefits and other people who aren't consistently able to put nutritious food on the table.

 Q: Why could someone receiving SNAP benefits need KLF's services?